rupsamitra1/pokedex/README.md

 # Pokédex

-A React app that lets you explore every Pokémon using the free [PokeAPI](https://pokeapi.co).
-No API key required!
+A React app that lets you explore every Pokémon using the pokeAPI. (https://pokeapi.co).

 ---